Economic Factors >

 Equator Principles

-attention to environmental protection and social responsibility, First Bank joined the Equator Principles Association on December 21, 2020, becoming the first among domestic state-owned banks to do so and the 114th bank member in the world.
-To comply with Equator Principles, First Bank issued an official letter on January 6, 2021 to establish the "First Bank Equator Principles Guidelines for Loan Application".
-To comply with the Equator Principles, before accepting financing applications from all corporates, First Bank must determine the applicability of the Equator Principles in accordance with the amount and purpose of each case.
-The "Environmental and Social Risk Project Team" is established by the business, review, post-loan management and other units to be in charged of risk classification for applicable cases.
-In addition, based on the "Environmental and Social Risk Assessment Report" and "Environmental and Social Monitoring Report" issued by an independent and qualified third-party institution, First Bank will conduct credit risk review and post-loan monitoring to confirm that cases undertaken are in accordance with the guidelines of the Equator Principles.
+The subsidiary First Commercial Bank has also signed up to official join the Equator Principles Association on December 21, 2020, becoming its 114th member bank globally.
+It also promulgated and enforced the "Operation Directions on Credit Cases Applicable to the Equator Principles" on January 6, 2021.
+In compliance with the Equator Principles, the Bank must determine the applicability of the Equator Principles based on the amount and purpose of each case before accepting financing applications from all corporates.
+For applicable cases, a dedicated "Environmental and Social Risk Project Team" would be formed by the business, review, post-loan management and other units, which are put in charge of risk classification.
+In addition, based on the "Environmental and Social Risk Assessment Report" and "Environmental and Social Monitoring Report" issued by an independent and qualified third-party institution, First Commercial Bank will conduct environmental and social risk reviews and post-loan monitoring to confirm that undertaken cases align with the guidelines of the Equator Principles.
+In doing so, we could adequately reduce potential credit risks and leverage the financial industry's influence to support sustainable development for environment and society.

-●○ Number of Equator Principles cases from 2019 to 2022
+■ Number of Equator Principles cases from 2021 to 2023

 Unit: Case

-The joint loan contract of this project required the borrower and the construction or operation of the solar energy plant to comply with all applicable environmental and social regulations as well as maintain all relevant permits; additionally, the project was required to comply with the various rules and requirements of the Equator Principle at any time, including but not limited to providing an annual monitoring report issued by an independent third party institute to the managing bank of the loan quota.
+The joint loan contract of this project required the borrower and the construction or operation of the solar energy plant to comply with all applicable environmental and social regulations as well as maintain all relevant permits; additionally, the project was required to comply with the various rules and requirements of the Equator Principles at all times, including but not limited to providing an annual monitoring report issued by an independent third-party institute to the managing bank of the loan quota.
 The managing bank must audit the borrower and determine if they have completed the necessary improvement or action plans for the development of this project within the credit period.
 Additionally, the borrower must submit a detailed report to the managing bank within 3 days of gaining knowledge relating the environmental or social requests related to the solar power plant, environmental pollution, major occupational safety incidents, or significant social complaints and protests.
 Subsequent investigative results shall be submitted in a report or improvement plan (if applicable) to the managing bank.

 Lending / Due diligence